Washington Contractor License Bond

 Specialty Contractors

-For specialty contractors in Washington who work only within their designated specialty and typically cannot hire subcontractors to perform tasks outside this specialty.
-Contractors working in fields like plumbing, electrical, and asbestos need to meet extra education, examination, and licensing requirements.
+Specialty contractors in Washington typically work only within their designated specialty and cannot hire subcontractors to perform tasks outside this specialty.
+Contractors working in fields such as plumbing, electrical, and asbestos need to meet additional education, examination, and licensing requirements.

-Download our How-to Guide on how to become a Licensed Contractor in Washington
+Download Our Guide on How to Become a Licensed Contractor in Washington

 Washington Contractor License Guide